 Department employees may serve as Certified Volunteers provided that:

-- The volunteer work in no way conflicts with employee responsibilities; including that GDC employees shall not volunteer at the facility where they are employed;
+- The volunteer work in no way conflicts with employee responsibilities; including that GDC employees shall not volunteer at the facility where they are employed.

 - They conduct their services as volunteers, under existing SOP regulations, identification and supervision, not as employees.

-- They are placed on the Facility Volunteer list, assigned a staff supervisor and issued a Volunteer I.D. card, following all standard procedures for volunteer certification.
+- They are placed on the Facility Volunteer list, assigned a staff supervisor and NOT issued a Volunteer I.D. card, following all standard procedures for volunteer certification.

 NOTE: The Georgia Department of Corrections reserves the right to refuse anyone access to any facility or to terminate volunteer status at any time and for any reason.